Aaftab231/email-scraper/README.md

 # 📬 Email Scraper

-An advanced, ethical command-line tool to extract emails from websites using multithreading, robots.txt compliance, and filtering options.
+An ethical command-line tool to extract emails from websites using multithreading, robots.txt compliance, and filtering options.

 ---